 Exploration and extraction applications and peat operations are reviewed under the Public Lands Administration Regulation (PLAR).
 Application types include:

-- Conservation Operation Reclamation Policy or CORP (formerly Conservation and Reclamation Business Plans or CRBP)
+- Conservation Operation Reclamation Plan or CORP (formerly Conservation and Reclamation Business Plans or CRBP)

 - Public Pit Licence (PPL)